 Sargent’s unwavering approach has witnessed the Cavaliers become a regular in the national golf polls and an annual participant in postseason play.
 His teams have won numerous regular-season tournaments, produced All-Americans and seen players go on to qualify for the various professional golf tours, all while maintaining a solid reputation for excellence in the classroom.

 Sargent’s philosophy has laid a foundation for success that will only grow as more and more top junior golfers are attracted to the program.
 His ability to help develop player skills and create team chemistry will only add to the numerous milestones the Virginia program has achieved under his watch.

-UVa has advanced to postseason NCAA play in eight of Sargent's first nine years, four times qualifying for the NCAA Championships.
+UVa has advanced to postseason NCAA play nine times under Sargent and advanced to the NCAA Championships on five occasions.